 • Continuation of critical business functions according to approved, pre-determined recovery objectives, and

-• A timely, organized and highly efficient return to full operations of all business functions.
+• A timely, organized, and highly efficient return to full operations of all business functions.

-Alternative Locations & Redundant Systems:
+Alternative Strategies & Redundant Systems:

-Access to Funds and Securities: In the event that CIBC’s U.S. Operations were unable to continue business, then CIBC would perform the necessary functions through its facilities in Canada to provide clients with prompt access to their funds and securities.
+Access to Funds and Securities:In the event that CIBC’s U.S. Operations in New York were unable to continue business, then CIBC would perform the necessary functions through alternative channels to provide clients with prompt access to their funds and securities.

 We are confident in our business continuity plans which have been developed and tested to support the continuation of critical business functions under unforeseen conditions of disaster, which may arise from a natural, accidental, or engineered occurrence.
 However, due to the unpredictability of disasters and the potential impact on critical infrastructures (i.e., public utilities, exchanges, private and public transportation) and/or critical suppliers we cannot guarantee that our business will always be available or recoverable after a disaster or significant business disruption.
 No contingency plan can eliminate all risks.
 We continually assess and update our plans to mitigate all reasonable risk.